gwibbelsman/CSC301Spr2019/Unit2/Day2Lab.md

 Then type your answers to today's lab questions:
 1. Write the SQL to show what is the life expectancy for Afghanistan.
 Show the country name and the life expectancy.
 1. Write the SQL to show the country names and life expectancies for all countries with life expectancies below age 50.
-1. Show countries and the year that they became independent.
+1. Write the SQL to show countries and the year that they became independent.
 Exclude any country with a ```NULL``` value for independence.
 1. What about the countries that never became independent (where IndepYear ```IS NULL```)?
 Write a query to show the country name, the fact that their independence year is null, the form of government and who the ruler is.
 1. Sometimes it is tricky to deal with single quotes in data values.
 Special care must be taken with quotation marks.
 Write a query to find any data values in the HeadOfState column of the Country table that have a single quote in them.
 Write the query and give the name of the country (if any) in your answer.
 1. Write the SQL to show all known information about cities. (do not use the LIMIT keyword) You do not need to show the answers, just the SQL.